torproject/onionbalance/docs/tutorial.md

 To follow this recipe to completion we will need the following
 ingredients:

-* A host that will run Onionbalance and act as the load balancing frontend
+* A host that will run Onionbalance and act as the load balancing frontend.
-* Two or more hosts that will run the backend Tor instances
+* Two or more hosts that will run the backend Tor instances.

 We will assume you are using a Linux system and that you are familiar with building C and Python projects and installing their dependencies.